-American Airlines warns of jet fuel shortages nationwide: report
+American Airlines warns of jet fuel shortages nationwide

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 The Associated Press reported over the weekend that shortages of jet fuel are being reported by airports across the West amid supply chain issues and added demand from aircraft used for fighting ongoing wildfires in the region.
-Labor shortages are also contributing to the problem.
+One airport echoed that labor shortages are contributing to the problem.

 A spokesperson for Nevada's Reno-Tahoe International Airport explained, "There’s just nobody available to drive the trucks of fuel in here."